Choosing the Best 529 Plan

 Your state's plan lacks tax benefits and strong features.
 We recommend Utah my529 — it has earned Morningstar's Gold rating for 14 consecutive years, more than any other 529 plan:

-- Part 6: Balancing College & Financial Independence
+- Part 6: College and Your Financial Independence — Balancing both goals